-There comes a time in everyone’s life that we simply don’t have anything to wear.
+There comes a time in everyone’s life when we simply don’t have anything to wear.
 And we also secretly hope that all of that “nothing to wear” doesn’t fall on our heads the next time we open our closets.
-Some of us tend to overshop, especially when we come across great deals such as the ones here, which leads to accumulating more than we actually need.
+Some of us tend to overshop, especially when we come across great deals such as the ones here, which leads to accumulating more than we need.
+If you’re feeling overwhelmed, it might be time for a Closet Purge.

 Do – take everything out

-The first step to a successful closet purge is to take all of your clothes out from their hiding places.
-Yes, all of your winter, summer, spring, fall clothes, as well as costumes, swimsuits, hats and scarves.
+The first step to a successful closet purge is to take all of your clothes out of their hiding places.
+Yes, all of your winter, summer, spring, and fall clothes, as well as costumes, swimsuits, hats and scarves.
 Once everything is out, place the pile on top of your bed – this is the most inconvenient place you can put it but it will encourage you to finish what you’ve started before going to bed.
-Once this is done, move onto separating your clothes in “theme” piles (tops, skirts, pants, etc.) and start folding them.
+Once this is done, move on to separating your clothes into “theme” piles (tops, skirts, pants, etc.) and start folding them.

 Don’t – overthink it